carbon-design-system/ibm-security/docs/testing/README.md

 });
 ```

-Note that if the component is a single interactive element, like a single `<a>` or `<button>` then a tab cycle test may not be necessary.
+If the component is a single interactive element, like a single `<a>` or `<button>` then a tab cycle test may not be necessary.
 The `TrendingCard` is an example of a component that does not require a tab cycle test.

 ## Props